m4xLMAO/Pjenta-Debloater/README.md

 </div>

-**What is this?** - This program will optimize your computer or laptop for improved performance.
+**What is this?** - This program can optimize your computer or laptop for improved performance.
+It's a simple and lightweight tool to boost performance on your laptop or computer.

 This program is scanned with VirusTotal

-# NOTE
+# A note

 * It's highly advisable to create a system restore point before initiating any modifications to your device.
 Please be aware that we cannot accept responsibility for any potential damage to your device.